50 ways to enjoy the Suffolk Coast

 15) Suffolk Wildlife Trust

-Southernmost point of Felixstowe, 33 hectares, incorporating the Landguard Nature Reserve and Landguard Fort.
+The southernmost point of Felixstowe, 33 hectares, incorporates the Landguard Nature Reserve and Landguard Fort.

 17) Blyth Valley